Robinhood UK FAQ | Robinhood

 • You’ll deposit GBP into your account, which you can keep in GBP

-• You can keep your uninvested cash in GBP or US Dollars (USD).
-You only need to pay a foreign exchange (FX) fee when converting GBP to USD or vice versa.
+• In your brokerage account, you can keep your uninvested cash in GBP or US Dollars (USD).
+You will need to pay a foreign exchange (FX) fee when converting GBP to USD or vice versa.
+In a stocks & shares ISA, you can only hold GPB.

 What’s the foreign exchange rate?